Last updated April 15, 2020

-If you or one of your loved ones is a UCSF cancer patient, get answers here to important questions about coronavirus (COVID-19), from how to minimize your risk of infection to the safety of our hospitals, when to wear a mask, and what to do if you develop symptoms.
+If you or one of your loved ones is a UCSF cancer patient, get answers here to important questions about coronavirus (COVID-19) precautions and your cancer care.

 Who is at higher risk of getting very sick from COVID-19?

 Older adults (60 years and older) and those with serious chronic medical conditions are at higher risk of getting sick from COVID-19.
 The serious chronic medical conditions can include heart disease, diabetes, lung disease and cancer.
 Patients who are immunocompromised are also at higher risk.

 When the body's white blood cells, which fight infections, are low or do not function well, the body is unable to fight infections effectively.
 Immunocompromised patients may include patients with cancer and those who are on chemotherapy.
 It can also include patients with HIV, transplant patients, patients who are on immunosuppressive medication or patients with other known immunodeficiencies.

 As a patient with cancer, how much higher is my risk of severe consequences of COVID-19?

 A recent Chinese study of patients with cancer who had COVID-19 showed that patients who underwent chemotherapy or surgery in the past month had a higher risk compared to those who had not received recent treatment.
 The risk appears to be higher in patients with more than one chronic medical condition.

 Patients who are undergoing active treatment for cancer are presumably at higher risk than those who are in remission.
 Patients who are in the first year after stem cell transplantation or CAR T-cell therapy could be at higher risk for complications if they get infected with COVID-19.
 Those who are beyond one year after transplantation and are still considered to be immunocompromised may remain at an elevated risk for complications.